 Current Status: Level 3

 South Dakota State University requires face coverings in all public indoor spaces on campus (Level 3) until further notice.
+The protocol went into effect Aug.
+1, 2020, under Level 3.
 Exceptions to the policy can be found in the SDSU's COVID-19 Face Covering Protocol below.

 COVID-19 Face Covering Protocol